iterative/dvc.org/content/docs/start/index.md

 ## Get Started with DVC
 -->

-Before we begin, let's prepare a project for this guide
+Before we begin, settle on a directory for this guide.
+Everything we will do will be self contained there.

 <details>